MirinaeCoding/MirinaeCoding/README.md

 ### Hi there 👋

-😺 I'm Clara, a programming student based in Rueil-Malmaison, FRANCE 👩🏻‍💻 I'm currently working on projects for my school
+😺 I'm Clara, a programming student based in Rueil-Malmaison, FRANCE-- 👩🏻‍💻 I'm currently working on projects for my school